-The elephant is the most well loved and the revered animal in South India and more so in Kerala.
-Any temple or religious festivity without elephants do not achieve their desired altitude.
-Gaja is Sanskrit means elephant and mela means a fair.
-The Adoor Gajamela is therefore a fair of elephants.
+The elephant is the most well-loved and revered animal in South India and Kerala.
+Any temple or religious festivity without elephants does not achieve its desired altitude.
+Gaja is Sanskrit means elephant, and Mela means a fair.
+The Adoor Gajamela is, therefore, a fair of elephants.

 Nine majestically caparisoned elephants participate in this spectacular procession which starts from the Parthasarathy Temple and culminates at Chennapatti temple, 3 km from Adoor.
 Ottanthullal other traditional art forms are also staged on the tenth day.